-A biometric screening needs some type of body measurements along with a collection of a small blood sample.
-Drawing a blood sample can be done with either a venous blood draw or a finger stick.
+A biometric screening requires some type of body measurements along with a collection of a small blood sample.
+Drawing a blood sample can be done with either an intravenous blood draw or a finger stick.

 If using a blood draw, samples are reviewed at a specific laboratory.
 This allows a high quantity of tests to be analyzed at once, but also comes along with a delay from one week to 10 days before the results are processed and the assessment can begin.

-When using a finger stick, screenings are typically processed onsite, giving the participant immediate feedback regarding their health.
-This method is also usually processed quicker than the blood draw method, and many consider this option to be a less invasive testing procedure.
+When using a finger stick, screenings are typically processed on site, giving the participant immediate feedback regarding their health.
+Many consider this option to be a less invasive testing procedure.

-- Weight and height — to calculate the BMI (body mass index) to assess obesity risks
+- Weight and height — to calculate the BMI (body mass index) and assess obesity risk

 - Blood pressure — to calculate cardiovascular disease risk